Introduction to Bootstrap

 - Some backend developer experience is an add on.

-- You should have an understanding of MVC backed framework.
+- You should have an understanding of the MVC backend framework.

 - Basic level of web app and designing.